At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 \subsection{Stochastic evolution equation}

 Following on from the above, we can think of the McKean--Vlasov system \eqref{eq:Relaxed McKean-Vlasov} in terms of the adapted stochastic process $\boldsymbol{\nu}$.
 However, instead of working with the full filtration $\mathcal{F}_t$ from Proposition \ref{filtration}, we now wish to consider the subfiltration $\mathcal{F}^{B^0\!\!,\,\boldsymbol{\nu}}_t$ generated only by the common noise $B^0$ and the stochastic process $\boldsymbol{\nu}$ itself.
-The explicit construction of this is given in Section \ref{subsec:filtration} along with the proof of Proposition \ref{filtration}, verifying that $B^0$ is indeed a standard Brownian motion in these filtrations.
+The explicit construction of this is given in Section \ref{subsec:filtration} (along with the proof of Proposition \ref{filtration}), verifying that $B^0$ is indeed a standard Brownian motion in $\mathcal{F}^{B^0\!\!,\,\boldsymbol{\nu}}_t$ and that this subfiltration is independent of $B$.

 The next result shows that $ \boldsymbol{\nu}$ satisfies a generalized stochastic evolution equation driven by the common noise $B^0$.
 While we work with the relaxed formulation \eqref{eq:Relaxed McKean-Vlasov}, we stress that identical arguments reveal that \eqref{MV} leads to the very same evolution equation.
 The only difference is whether or not the solution is automatically adapted to the driving noise $B^0$, which provides another point of view on the distinction between \eqref{eq:Relaxed McKean-Vlasov} and \eqref{MV}.
-Aside from this, our main reason for highlighting this stochastic evolution equation is that it makes clear the connection between the results in the present paper and the related PDE literature for the idiosyncratic problem, as discussed in the introduction.
+Aside from this, our main aim here is to make more clear the connection between the McKean--Vlasov formalism of the present paper and the focus on Fokker--Planck equations in the related PDE and mathematical neuroscience literature, as further discussed in Remark \ref{rem:neuro_pde} below.